+Is solar a good investment?
 Are solar panels worth it?
 To make a final decision, you have to consider the costs.
 As with most products, cheaper options may seem tempting.
 Saving cash upfront is always inviting, but your long-term savings will often be higher if you invest in high-quality equipment.
 The quality of your purchase influences whether solar panels are worth it or not.

 How much do you pay for electricity?